yahoo/elide-doc/pages/guide/10-jsonapi.md

 [JSON-API](jsonapi.org) is a specification for building REST APIs for CRUD (create, read, update, and delete) operations.
 Similar to GraphQL:
 *  It allows the client to control what is returned in the response payload.
-*  It also offered an API extension (the _patch extension_) that allowed multiple mutations to the graph to occur in a single request.
+*  It provided an API extension (the [_patch extension_](#bulk-writes-and-complex-mutations) that allowed multiple mutations to the graph to occur in a single request.

 Unlike GraphQL, the JSON-API specification spells out exactly how to perform common CRUD operations including complex graph mutations.
 JSON-API has no standardized schema introspection.
 However, Elide adds this capability to any service by exporting an [Open API Initiative](www.openapis.org) document (formerly known as [Swagger](swagger.io)).

 The [json-api specification](http://jsonapi.org/format/) is the best reference for understanding JSON-API.
-The following sections describe Elide additions for filtering, pagination, sorting, and swagger.
+The following sections describe commonly used JSON-API features as well as Elide additions for filtering, pagination, sorting, and swagger.

 ## Hierarchical URLs
 --------------------------